 We want to help keep your pets safe this Halloween

-As Halloween creeps up on us this Sunday, FCVC believes that it is important to be a responsible pet owner.
+As Halloween creeps up on us today, FCVC believes that it is important to be a responsible pet owner.
 Here are a few important tips, from our friends at the ASPCA.

 Halloween can be the spookiest night of the year, but keeping pets safe doesn’t have to be tricky.
 The ASPCA recommends taking these simple, common sense precautions to keep your pet happy and healthy all the way to November 1.

 Stash the Treats

 The candy bowl is for trick-or-treaters, not Scruffy or Fluffy – That’s Tip #1 to keep your pets safe this Halloween.
 Several popular Halloween treats are toxic to pets.
 Chocolate in all forms—especially dark or baking chocolate—can be very dangerous for cats and dogs, and sugar-free candies containing the sugar substitute xylitol can cause serious problems in pets.
 If you suspect a pet has ingested something toxic, please call your veterinarian or the ASPCA Poison Control Center at (888) 426-4435 immediately.